matortheeternal/sigil-sifter/packages/sigil-sifter-magic/README.md

 sifter.filter(cards, 'black lotus');
 ```

+## implemented keywords
+Pretty much every keyword defined on the [scryfall search syntax](https://scryfall.com/docs/syntax) page is implemented by this module.
+You can use the `@sigil-sifter/magic-scryfall` module with this module to search downloaded scryfall card data directly.

 ## unimplemented keywords
 - fulloracle, ~ support in oracle text
 - artists
 - illustrations

+**TAGGING**
+- otag/oracletag/function
+- art/atag/arttag

 **PRICING**
 - usd